Applying for Unemployment Insurance as a Freelancer

 · Lawyers for Good Government are launching a program to provide pro bono legal clinics for small businesses.

-Many thanks to the Freelancers Union, New York Legal Services and the Office of Councilman Brad Lander helping to compile much of this information.
-Child Care
+Many thanks to the Freelancers Union, New York Legal Services and the Offices of Council Member Rafael Salamanca and Council Member Brad Lander for helping to compile much of this information.